aiidateam/AEP/006_web_pid_datatype/readme.md

 ### Cons

 * The same could be used for non persistent links, which would not be good for long term provenance
 * It could even be miss used to do such things with local files (so no persistence at all).
-One might be able to think implement some checks here.
+One might be able to implement some checks here.